dtr-org/unit-e-desktop/README.md

 ### Development with Electron

+1. Start a Unit-e daemon with `united -regtest`.
-1. run `ng serve --env=regtest` to start the dev server and keep it running
+2. In a terminal, run `ng serve --env=regtest` to start the Angular dev server and keep it running
-2. in a 2nd terminal, run `yarn run start:electron:dev -regtest -devtools` to start the electron application.
-Daemon will be updated and launched automatically.
+3. In another terminal, run `yarn run start:electron:dev -regtest -devtools` to start the Electron application.
    * note: this command will auto-refresh the client on each saved change

-   * `-regtest` – for running in a local testing environment
+The command-line flags for the Electron application are:
+   * `--v` – enable verbose logging to the terminal.
-   * `-devtools` – automatically opens Developer Tools on client launch
+   * `--devtools` – automatically open Chrome Developer Tools on client launch.
+   * `--devport=XXX` – connect to the Angular development server on a port other than the default of 4200.
+   * `-regtest` – use the testing environment and connect to a daemon launched in regtest mode.
+   * `-testnet` – connect to a daemon launched in testnet mode.
+Omitting both `-regtest` and `-testnet` forces the Electron client to connect to a mainnet Unit-e daemon.

 ### Running the unit tests